neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 In {cite:t}`https://doi.org/10.1038/nature05601` the authors let a rat freely move around a square area while recording the activity of neurons in part of the brain known as the hippocampus.

-In the [left panel](#summary-stats-pic), the black line shows the animal’s path, and the red dots show the locations in space where one neuron spiked.
+In the [left panel](#summary-stats-pic), the black line shows the animal's path, and the red dots show the locations in space where one neuron spiked.
 Then the [right panel](#summary-stats-pic), shows a heatmap of the neuron's firing rate, with red being high.
 So, this heatmap is equivalent to a 2d tuning curve, and we can see that this neuron is tuned to a specific location in this environment.

 Neurons with responses like these are known as **place cells**, they were first discovered in 1971 {cite:p}`https://doi.org/10.1016/0006-8993(71)90358-1`, but are still an active area of research.